kytulendu/openfur/readme.md

 v0.1 Moving jaw test video

 This is my first fursuit head and first 3D printable object that I have design.
 The design is a semi-realistic skull cat mask, suitable for fursuit head, Halloween costume or cosplay.
-Intended as a base to modify into my fursona's fursuit head in future.
+Intended as a base to modify into my fursona's fursuit head.

 Currently in beta version.